Traveling independently through Mali and looking for some help to arrange parts of your journey?

 Tips & ideas:

-- (city) walks: along the river quay or through the Somono neighborhood
+- (city) walks: along the river quay, through the Somono neighborhood or the colonial neighborhood

 - craft & music workshops: bogolan, dancing, djembe or ngoni for instance